dms-vep/RABV_Pasteur_G_DMS/data/README.md

 [PacBio_amplicon.gb](PacBio_amplicon.gb): Genbank file of the PacBio amplicons with annotated features used in [alignparse](https://jbloomlab.github.io/alignparse/).
 Must have *gene* (the gene of interest) and *barcode* features.
 Regions of the glycoprotein ORF that are not mutagenized are separately annotated, for example with *gene_flank5*.

 [PacBio_feature_parse_specs.yaml](PacBio_feature_parse_specs.yaml): How to parse the PacBio amplicon using [alignparse](https://jbloomlab.github.io/alignparse/).
-Note this has been edited to contain an extra feature *gene_flank5*.
-This region of the glycoprotein was not mutagenized, so any mutations here should be ignored in analysis.
+Note this has been edited to contain an extra feature *gene_flank5* and *gene _flank3*.
+These region of the glycoprotein were not mutagenized, so any mutations here should be ignored in analysis.

 [PacBio_runs.csv](PacBio_runs.csv): List of PacBio CCS FASTQs used to link barcodes to variants.
 This file contains the following columns
  - `library`: name of the library sequenced, A or B (replicate libraries).